benharold/voltage/README.md

 Voltage is an experimental implementation of a GUI for `c-lightning` on macOS.
 It uses JSON-RPC to communicate with the daemon via a UNIX socket.

-If you've got a `c-lightning` node and a Mac, then this project *might* be of remote interest to _you_!
+If you've got a `c-lightning` node and a Mac, then this project *might* be of remote interest to **you**!

 ## Current Status

-This is pre-alpha software.
-Everything is done in the main thread, so the interface lags a bit when you click tabs or buttons which make RPC calls.
+This is pre-alpha software. ~~Everything is done in the main thread, so the interface lags a bit when you click tabs or buttons which make RPC calls.~~  Table loading is now done in a background thread.
+This can be further improved by pre-loading all tables when the app is opened, and updating them as necessary.

 The channels tab in particular can take quite a while to load, as the `listchannels` RPC call can be rather heafty.

 I haven't built any binaries yet, so if you want to try it out you'll need to open the project in Xcode and build it from there.